oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 Q: My web browser doesn't prompt me to install GWT Developer Plugin.

 A: Make sure your browser is officially supported by GWT Developer Plugin.
-Alternatively, get it from [here](http://gwt.googleusercontent.com/samples/MissingPlugin/MissingPlugin.html) and install manually into your browser.
+Alternatively, get it from [here](http://gwt.googleusercontent.com/samples/MissingPlugin/MissingPlugin.html) and install the plugin manually into your browser.

 Q: The web page is blank after navigating to debug URL.